fablabbcn/smartcitizen-docs/docs/hardware/boards/urban-board.md

 ## Design files

-You can find all the design files for the different versions of the Urban Boards in the [hardware repository]({{ extra.urls.ghhardware.link }}).
+You can find all the design files for the different versions of the Urban Board in the [hardware repository]({{ extra.urls.ghhardware.link }}).

 !!!info "Previous versions"
     Previous versions of the SCK, are in their respective repositories:

     - Smart Citizen Kit 2.0: https://github.com/fablabbcn/smartcitizen-kit-20
     - Smart Citizen Kit 1.5: https://github.com/fablabbcn/smartcitizen-kit-15